google/starthinker/tutorials/README.md

 ## Deployment

 - [Enterprise](deploy_enterprise.md) - Full browser based UI with multiple user login.
-- [AirFlow](deploy_airflow.md) - Run recipes usng cloud compoer / airflow framework.
+- [AirFlow](deploy_airflow.md) - Run recipes using cloud composer / airflow framework.
 - [Colab](deploy_colab.md) - For Workshops, Data Pill deployment using Google Collaboratory.
 - [Developer](deploy_developer.md) - Command line recipe creation, editing, and testing.
 - [Package](deploy_package.md) - Use StarThinker as a library.

 ## UI

-- [Running A Recipe](https://google.github.io/starthinker/help/) - How to set up and deploy a recipe using the UI.
+- [Running A Recipe](https://google.github.io/starthinker/help/) - How to setup and deploy a recipe using the UI.
 - [Recipe Gallery](https://google.github.io/starthinker/) - List of packaged solutions.
 - [Logging](logging.md) - All logs are written to StackDriver, you can build dashboards on them.
 - [Testing](testing_ui.md) - How to test the UI and worker.